Main phone: 651-431-6500 Fax: 651-431-7673

 Policies for preventing and responding to allergies must require that by the first date a child attends a center, documentation of any known allergy is obtained from each child's parent or legal guardian.
 This can be included in enrollment forms or any required health care paperwork.

-If a child has a known allergy (any allergy), the center must meet these three requirements.
+If a child has a known allergy (any allergy), the center must meet the following requirements.
+It is recommended that a center use the Allergy Form.

 1. Maintain current information about the allergy in the child's record.
 The child specific information must include: